FengyanTina/vendingMsh/README.md

 GROUP BY products.product_id;

 7. Show all the products sales quantity, price, vending machine and total sales money group by product_id, machine_id.
+[Done] [Does not show the one with null value/with 0 sales]

 SELECT products.product_id,products.product_name, machines.machine_id,saledetails.product_price,sum(sale_quantity), sum(product_price*sale_quantity)
 FROM (((saledetails